Welcome to Plum Pudding Pigs

 Passionate about pigs – proud producer of pork

 The Plum Pudding Pig Company breeds rare breed pedigree Oxford Sandy and Black pigs on the top of the Mendips in an area of outstanding natural beauty.

-They are often known as the “Plum Pudding Pig” because they have black blotches all over, reminiscent of the fruit in a plum pudding.
-They were the pigs that many people used to own and keep in their gardens.
+The Oxford Sandy and Black often known as the ‘Plum Pudding Pig’ with their black blotches all over, reminiscent of the fruit in a plum pudding, were also the pig that many people used to own and keep in their garden.

-This breed was on the verge of extinction 20 years ago but is now increasing in popularity.
-The Oxford is a medium to large pig with lop ears.
+The Oxford Sandy and Black is one of the oldest British pig breeds and is on the endangered list with less than 200 breeding sows (2006 survey).
+This breed was on the verge of extinction 20 years ago but is increasing in popularity and it is not hard to see why.
+The Oxford Sandy and Black is a medium to large pig with lop ears.
 The colours vary from a light sandy colour to a deep ginger with random black patches.
-The feet are white with a white blaze on the face and a white tassel on the tail.
+The feet are white, they have a white blaze on the face and a white tassel on the tail.

 All our pigs are free range and live outdoors all their lives, doing what pigs do best – rooting around for tasty things to eat.
 Only 4% of pigs raised in the UK are truly free range outdoor pigs.

 Our pigs are not fed genetically modified products or antibiotic growth promoters, they eat only pig nuts with the addition of fresh fruit and vegetables.
 Bananas are a particular favourite, skins and all!

 Our pork is produced from pigs kept to at least 6 months old so that the pork from Plum Pudding Pigs has been allowed to mature and has a denser flavour from muscle built up from living outside.

 - Plum Pudding Pigs do not have nose rings; they are free to root up the ground, which they do – sometimes it looks if they are digging a tunnel to Australia!